csolallo/MyResume/README.md

 I've added  __require "debug/open_nonstop"__ to the development config file so in VSCode if the "VSCode rdbg Ruby Debugger" is installed you can attach and debug in the IDE.

 To debug the api using Thunder Client, it is not necessary to use a self-signed local host cert.
 So launch the web server as:
 `bundle exec rails s -b 0.0.0.0 -p 3001`

 To debug the graphql types, it *is* necessary to connect via https and so a self-signed certificate is necessary.
 Follow the instructions for [the localhost gem](https://github.com/socketry/localhost?tab=readme-ov-file).
 Then launch the server as:
 `bundle exec rails s -b ssl://localhost:3001`

+With the server started, we can use the [Apollo sandbox explorer](https://studio.apollographql.com/sandbox/explorer) (at least for now).
+The sanbox URL should be `https://localhost:3001/graphql`

-Note, the api can also be debugged, but the host name must be localhost
+Note, the api can also be debugged, but the host name must be __localhost__

 ##### Deployment #####